adenoch1/DevSecOps-project-1-Foundation/README.md

 # Push Code to GitHub (Trigger CI Pipeline)

+# 1. Initialize the directory
+git init

-# 1. Stage all changes
+# 2. Stage all changes
 git add .

-# 2. Commit with a clear message
+# 3. Commit with a clear message
-git commit -m "Project 1 - Code update"
+git commit -m "Initial commit DevSecOps"

+# 4. connect local to remote
+git remote add origin https://github.com/adenoch1/DevSecOps-project-1-Foundation.git

-# 3. Push to main branch (or master if that is your default)
+# 5. Push to main branch (or master if that is your default)
 git push origin main

+# In case of any conflict, pull, merg and re-push
+git pull origin main

+# correct the conflict and push
+git push origin main.
 # 4. Open GitHub → Actions tab
 # CI workflow will start automatically